• Skip to primary navigation

 Eggs: Essential in this recipe.
 They bind everything together and add structure and creaminess.

-Granulated sweetener: Use a baking stable sugar substitute such as Erythritol, stevia blends, or monk fruit blends.
+Granulated sweetener: Use a baking-stable sugar substitute such as Erythritol, stevia blends, or monk fruit blends.
 Adjust the sweetness to your preference.

 Cornstarch: It helps set the cheesecake and gives it a smooth texture.
 Substitute with arrowroot starch, potato starch, tapioca starch, or plain flour if that's all you have.